HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/copying_theme/manual_copy_theme/creating_webdav_theme_copy/themeopt_cust_copy_bindtheme.md

 # Binding your theme to the context root of the web application

 You must bind your theme to the context root of the web application for your theme.
-You can bind your theme using the command line or by using XMLAccess in the Portal Administration pages.
+You can bind your theme using XMLAccess through the command line or the Portal Administration pages.

 ## Binding your theme through the command line